barni246/Django-ChatApp/README.md

 - Users can register or login to the ChatApp to access messaging features.
 - Real-time messaging is supported with WebSocket integration.
-- Users can create chat rooms, send messages, and view message history.

 ## Examples

 1. Register a new user account.
 2. Login with the newly created account.
-3. Create a new chat room or join an existing one.
-4. Send messages in real-time to other users in the chat room.
+3. Send messages in real-time to other users in the chat room.

 ## Contributing